Climb Mt Kosciuszko, 2228 metres, Australia's highest mountain and one of the Seven Summits - the highest peaks on each of the seven continents.

 You must bring the clothing and equipment listed.
 You can download the required Clothing and Equipment list at the bottom of this page.

 Andrew Lock is Australia’s most accomplished high altitude mountaineer.
 He is the only Australian (in fact the only person in the British Commonwealth) to have climbed all fourteen of the world’s 8000 meter ‘death zone’ mountains, including Mt Everest, twice.
 He was the first Australian to lead a commercial expedition to Everest’s summit and has been leading treks, mountain climbs, scientific, research and adventure expeditions for more than 25 years from the Arctic to Antarctica and the Himalaya to the Australian outback.
 He was expedition leader and field training officer on three Australian National Antarctic Research Expeditions and has been teaching Alpine and mountain skills for 20 years.
 Andrew first experienced the alpine environment as a teenager right here in the Australian Snowy Alps and returns every year to pursue his love of back country skiing, climbing and alpine camping.

 The course is run in conjunction with K7 Adventures which has the required National Parks and Wildlife Service permits and libaility insurances.
 However these do not cover you for accident or injury and you should have your own travel/medical insurance.

 Booking a place

-To reserve a spot on this course, you must complete both the booking form and liability waiver and return them to Andrew Lock Adventures.
+To reserve a spot on this course, you must complete the booking form, medical information and liability waiver and return them to Andrew Lock Adventures.